 Courts in other jurisdictions have also found that Cruise Lines are strictly liable for assaults on passengers by crewmembers.
 See Doe v.
 Celebrity Cruises, Inc., 394 F.3d 891, 912 (11th Cir.
 2004); Muratore v.
 M/S Scotia Prince, 845 F.2d 347 (1st Cir.
 1988).

 Under the cruise ticket contract, passengers who are assaulted by crewmembers aboard Holland America vessels must file suit in federal court in Seattle within one year of the assault, and must notify Holland America within six months of the assault.
 The part of the ticket contract requiring that suit be filed in Seattle federal court is called a “forum selection clause.”
 Only a lawyer admitted to practice in federal court in Seattle may file suit for you.
-The lawyers at Kraft Davies, PLLC, have handled many claims against Holland America Line, and have experience with this type of case.
-If you or someone you know has been assaulted aboard a Holland America vessel, call today and the lawyers at Kraft Davies, PLLC, are available to talk to you about your rights.
+The lawyers at Kraft Davies Olsson PLLC, have handled many claims against Holland America Line, and have experience with this type of case.
+If you or someone you know has been assaulted aboard a Holland America vessel, call today and the lawyers at Kraft Davies Olsson PLLC, are available to talk to you about your rights.